boxed-code/laravel-scout-elasticsearch/README.md

 Note that this driver uses a separate index for each model type as elasticsearch mapping types have been deprecated in elasticsearch 6.0 and will be removed in 8.0, for more information see https://bit.ly/2TZVZvq.

+By default, the driver uses the `simple_query_string' full text parser with `and` set as the default operator.
+More information on the functionality & syntax of this query format can be found (here)[https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html].

 Based on the original work of [ErickTamayo](https://github.com/ErickTamayo/laravel-scout-elastic). **Requires Scout ^5.0, ^6.0, or ^7.0, Laravel >=5.4, PHP >=7.0**

 ## Contents